Interpreting services

 What exactly is the difference between interpreting and translating?

-Interpreters transfer spoken content from the source into the target language – in real time, as it were.
-While translators have a certain amount of time to reflect and research when they transfer their written content, interpreters are required to transfer the spoken word in the shortest possible time verbally into the other language – off the cuff, as it were.
+Whereas translators have a certain amount of time to reflect and research when they transfer their written content, interpreters are required to transfer the spoken word in the shortest possible time orally into the other language – almost instantaneously in the case of the simultaneous conference interpreter.

 Our simultaneous interpreters have mastered their art perfectly, have many years of experience and deserve our highest respect.

-At the same time, just like simultaneous interpreting but without the technical aids such as an interpreter’s booth, microphone or headphones, whispered interpreting takes place in the background.
-This form of interpreting is recommended for sightseeing and guided tours or events with many participants in different languages, for example.
-The interpreter is very close to you and whispers the translation into your ear.
+By way of example, this form of interpreting is recommended for sightseeing and guided tours or events with many participants in different languages.
+The interpreter stands or is seated right beside you and whispers the translation into your ear.

 https://www.youtube.com/watch?v=twCpijr_GeQ